Four ISIS militants killed near Philippine capital

 At least 23 people were killed and over 100 injured in the attack.

-Military reports said an Indonesian couple blew themselves up minutes apart, one inside and the other outside, the cathedral.
+Military reports said an Indonesian couple blew themselves up minutes apart, one inside the cathedral and the other outside.

 Sawadjaan is the father-in-law of Malaysian militant Amin Baco.

-Baco, who has had lengthy experience fighting a guerrilla war in Sulu, was once rumoured to have been designated as ISIS' "emir" in South-east Asia, replacing Isnilon Hapilon, the Abu Sayyaf chieftain killed in the five-month siege in 2017 of the southern city of Marawi.
+Baco, who has had lengthy experience fighting a guerilla war in Sulu, was once rumoured to have been designated ISIS' "emir" in South-east Asia, replacing Isnilon Hapilon, the Abu Sayyaf chieftain killed in the five-month siege in 2017 of the southern city of Marawi.